Editor’s Note: This article first appeared in the May 2018 edition of TTAC’s Insiders member newsletter.

 Treating Lyme disease is a complex matter.
 There are various stages of Lyme infection, and treatments differ according to the stage of infection.18

-Unfortunately, IV antibiotics can cause various side effects, including a lower white blood cell count, mild to severe diarrhea, or colonization or infection with other antibiotic-resistant organisms unrelated to Lyme.
+Unfortunately, IV antibiotics cause many side effects, including a lower white blood cell count, mild to severe diarrhea, or colonization or infection with other antibiotic-resistant organisms unrelated to Lyme.

 Patients being treated for late-stage Lyme often receive supportive therapies such as physical therapy, antidepressants, anti-inflammatories, and others.